Comprehensive. Committed. Compassionate.

 Dr. Shaffer embraces any activity that gets his heart pumping, especially cycling.
 He loves to cook (and eat) and enjoys nothing more than preparing meals for his family and friends.

-Sara Spettel, MD is a board-eligible urologist who cares for a broad range of adult urological concerns.
+Sara Spettel, MD is a board-certified urologist who cares for a broad range of adult urological concerns.
 Her special interests include both female and male voiding dysfunction, kidney stones, urologic cancers and erectile dysfunction.
 She has been published nationally on several topics including urinary incontinence, videourodynamic testing, kidney stones, and markers for bladder cancer.

 Originally from Oregon, Dr. Spettel attended Barnard College in New York for undergraduate studies and graduated from the Drexel University College of Medicine in Philadelphia.
 She completed her urology residency at Albany Medical College in New York and joined Urologic Consultants soon thereafter.
 She has a special interest in the history of medicine, and won the 2010 Earl Nation Urologic History Award from the American Urologic Association for her research.